MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/calendars/no-free-busy-information-retrieved.md

 - Exchange Server 2019
 ---

-# ErrorMailRecipientNotFound ResponseCode and no free/busy information
+# ErrorMailRecipientNotFound response when viewing free/busy information

-When you try to view the free/busy information of a user in another organization using organization relationships, no free/busy information is displayed.
+When you try to view the free/busy information of a user in another organization by using organization relationships, the information isn't displayed.

-Additionally, one of the following error messages is displayed with the **ErrorMailRecipientNotFound** ResponseCode in the response body of the `GetUserAvailabilityInternal` action.
-To view the error message, sign in to Outlook on the Web, open Developer Tools by pressing F12 and select the **Network** tab.
+Additionally, you might see one of the following error messages that is displayed with the **ErrorMailRecipientNotFound** response.

 ## Error 1: Unable to resolve e-mail address to an Active Directory object

+You try to view the free/busy information for a user in another organization, you receive the following error message:

 > Microsoft.Exchange.InfoWorker.Common.Availability.MailRecipientNotFoundException: **Unable to resolve e-mail address `user@northamerica.contoso.com` to an Active Directory object.**\r\n.
 Name of the server where exception originated: \<Host name of cloud or on-premises server\>.